Cast care: Do's and don'ts

 How can my child keep his or her cast in good shape?

 - Keep it clean.
 Keep dirt and sand away from the inside of your child's cast.
-Cover your child's cast while he or she is eating.

 - Leave adjustments to your child's doctor.
 Don't pull the padding out of your child's cast.
 Don't trim the cast or break off rough edges without first asking your child's doctor.